awakesecurity/proto3-suite/README.md

 $ compile-proto-file --out gen --includeDir my_protos --includeDir other_protos --proto my_package.proto
 ```

-the directory tree will look like this:
+...the directory tree will look like this:

 ```
 .